Max Heap

 Being the most popular programming language in the world, C programming is learned by students across the globe.
 It has many versatile concepts where students get stuck due to a lack of understanding of the subject knowledge and they look for C Programming help.
 So, today we are going to discuss a very common question asked by students on the Internet.
 Welcome to CodingZap’s new blog “How to build max heap from an array using C”.

-What is Heap?
+What Is Heap?
+Read Below

-A heap is a special tree data structure that satisfies heap property.
 In this implementation, I am using a binary tree for simplicity.

-How to represent a binary tree as an array
+How to represent a binary tree as an array?

 • Root is at index 0 in the array.